 Key presentations included:

 - Prof. Dimitris Savvas (AUA) on the quality and safety of hydroponically grown vegetables.
+The potential of closed soilless cropping systems to save fertilisers and minimise nitrate and phosphorus pollution was also highlighted.

 - Assoc.
 Prof. Georgia Datsi (AUA) on the importance of closed hydroponic systems in protecting water resources.

-- Prof. Thomas Bartzanas (AUA) on the environmental footprint of hydroponic cultivation through Life Cycle Analysis (LCA).
+- Prof. Thomas Bartzanas (AUA) on the environmental footprint of hydroponic cultivation assessed through Life Cycle Analysis (LCA).

 The event concluded with closing remarks and a light lunch for attendees.

-The workshop emphasized the potential of hydroponic systems as a sustainable, efficient, and innovative approach to modern vegetable production, addressing both nutritional needs and environmental concerns.
+The workshop emphasized the potential of hydroponic systems as a sustainable, efficient, and innovative approach to modern vegetable production, addressing both crop nutritional needs and environmental concerns.